seankelliher/new-england-weather/README.md

 ## Reflection

-My goal was to built a component that pulls data from the National Weather Service (NWS) and displays current weather in New England state capitols.
-I wanted to offer both Fahrenheit and Celsius units, but also let users choose a single unit (if desired) and display that unit on return visits.
-Vanilla JavaScript worked fine for all this: modifying the display property; using local storage; fetching data using Promises.
+My goal was to build an app that pulls data from the National Weather Service (NWS) and displays current weather in the six New England state capitols.
+I wanted to offer users both Imperial (Fahrenheit, miles) and Metric (Celsius, kilometers) units and have the app remember a user's choice for return visits.
+The NWS uses Metric units.
+I did the miles/km and F/C conversions in the app.
+The math isn't that complex.
+I also used the browser's local storage to remember a user's preferred unit.

-Challenges for the project were deciphering the NWS's API and ensuring results displayed in the same order each time data was fetched.
-Remember that Promises are asynchronous.
-Results may not be returned in the same order they were requested.
-To overcome this, I built the elements for the page first, and then assigned each state capitol's NWS data to its place on the page.
+Deciphering the NWS's API took some time.
+Also, ensuring the six cities displayed in the same order each time data was fetched required some planning.
+Since the six separate calls to the NWS use Promises and Promises are asynchronous, the order in which results were returned varied.
+To overcome this, I built the elements for the page first, and then matched the data to the elements.

 ## Acknowledgments